 9.1 Definition

-Peat is a type of fuel that is commonly used in the malting process of certain whiskeys, particularly those from Scotland.
-It is formed by the decomposition of plant material over thousands of years and is rich in organic compounds.
+In the malting process of certain whiskeys, particularly those from Scotland, distilleries commonly use peat as a type of fuel.
+Plant material decomposes over thousands of years, forming it with a rich concentration of organic compounds.
 When used in malting, peat smoke imparts a distinct smoky and earthy flavor to the barley, which transfers to the final whiskey product.

 9.2 Influence on Whiskey Flavor

 The use of peat in the malting process has a profound impact on the flavor of whiskey.
 The smoke from burning peat permeates the barley as it dries, infusing it with smoky and earthy aromas.
 This results in a distinct peat smoke flavor in the whiskey, often described as medicinal, iodine-like, or even ashy.
-Peated whiskeys, such as those from Islay in Scotland, are beloved by those who appreciate the unique and bold flavors imparted by peat.
+Those who appreciate unique and bold flavors may love peated whiskeys, particularly those from Islay in Scotland, which impart their distinctive taste through peat.

 10. Finish